Isaiah Johnston: Club career

 From 2017 to 2019, Johnston played for League1 Ontario side Woodbridge Strikers.
 In 2019, he was invited to pre-season with York9 FC of the Canadian Premier League and was then invited to continue with their pre-season camp later in the Dominican Republic.

 At the 2019 CPL–U Sports Draft, Johnston was selected 10th overall by York9 FC (later renamed York United).
 In July 2020, he signed his first professional contract with York.
 2021 was a breakout season for Johnston, as he became a regular starter, and was ranked the 27th best player in the Canadian Premier League at the end of the season.
 Johnston scored his first goal for York on July 24, 2021 against FC Edmonton.
 In 2021, he was nominated for the CPL Assist of the Year.
 In November 2021, he signed an extension with the club.
 On July 15, 2022, he recorded two assists in a match against Pacific FC.

 In December 2022, Johnston transferred to MLS Next Pro side Huntsville City FC, the reserve side of Nashville SC, for the 2023 season, becoming the team's first ever signing.
+He made his debut on March 26 against Crown Legacy FC.
+He scored his first goal on May 12 against Chicago Fire FC II.
+On July 9, 2023, he scored a brace in a 6-2 victory over Orlando City B.

+In late June 2024, Johnston joined USL Championship club Loudoun United FC on a transfer, signing a two-year contract with options for 2026 and 2027.
+He made his debut on June 29, in a substitute appearance, against the Tampa Bay Rowdies.

+On January 15, 2025, Johnston was sold to Canadian Premier League side HFX Wanderers for an undisclosed fee, signing a two-year contract with an option for 2027.

 International career

-In 2016, he made his debut in the Canadian youth program at age 14 at an identification camp for the Canada U15 team.
+In 2016, Johnston made his debut in the Canadian youth program at age 14 at an identification camp for the Canada U15 team.
 In May 2016, he was named to the Canada U15 Select squad for the Canada Soccer U-15 Showcase, facing the Toronto FC Academy, Montreal Impact Academy, and Vancouver Whitecaps Academy teams.